jimbob4000/RetroFlow-Launcher/README.md

 # Installation & setup

-**Note:** [Adrenaline v7](https://github.com/TheOfficialFloW/Adrenaline) is required if you intend to use RetroFlow for PSP and PS1 games.
-If you are on a lower / higher version of Adrenaline please install v7.
+**Note:** Adrenaline [(6.61 Adrenaline-7)](https://github.com/TheOfficialFloW/Adrenaline/releases/tag/v7) by TheOfficialFloW is required if you intend to use RetroFlow for PSP and PS1 games.
+If you are on a lower / higher version of Adrenaline or a fork of Adrenaline, please install the one in the link above.
+<br>Unofficial forks of Adrenaline are not supported.

 ## 1. Install the RetroFlow VPK's.